oracle/python-cx_Oracle/doc/src/cursor.rst

     memory areas for the operation's parameters.
 Each parameter should be a type object corresponding to the input that will be used or it should be an integer specifying the maximum length of a string parameter.
-Use keyword arguments when binding by name and positional arguments when binding by position.
-The singleton None can be used as a parameter when using positional arguments to indicate that no space should be reserved for that position.
+Use keyword parameters when binding by name and positional parameters when binding by position.
+The singleton None can be used as a parameter when using positional parameters to indicate that no space should be reserved for that position.

     .. note::

-        If you plan to use :meth:`~Cursor.callfunc()` then be aware that the first argument in the list refers to the return value of the function.
+        If you plan to use :meth:`~Cursor.callfunc()` then be aware that the first parameter in the list refers to the return value of the function.

 .. method:: Cursor.setoutputsize(size, [column])